PiBrewing/cbpi4-DependentActor/README.md

 ### Installation:

 You can install it directly via pypi.org:
-- sudo pip3 install cbpi4-DependentActor
+- sudo pip3 install cbpi4-DependentActor (!!!NOT YET AVAILABLE!!!)

 Alternativeley you can install (or clone) it from the GIT Repo.
 In case of updates, you will find them here first:
 - sudo pip3 install https://github.com/PiBrewing/cbpi4-DependentActor/archive/main.zip